-"No, shit."
+"No. shit."
 "How do I sign up for the auction?"
 "The entry fee isn't cheap, but if you don't win, it's fully refunded less a modest handling fee.
 Sign-up is five hundred bitcoins."
 "FIVE HUNDRED?"
 Roger ran a quick check on his phone.
 That was over three million dollars!
 "You bastard, and you got me for two and a half percent!"
 "Two and a half percent of the final sale price, old chum.
 All the heavy hitters are in it to win it.
 You're not getting her cheap."
 Now, Roger sat in his home office, drinking but not tasting, two fingers worth of a twenty-year-old single malt.
-A single malt that was four years older than the redhead he'd sent upstairs to wait.
+A single malt whisky, four years older than the redhead secured inside his playroom.
 The glass in his hand shook, and he set it down before wasting it.
 Whew, it's hot in here.
 Loosening his tie and unbuttoning the top button on his shirt helped.
-He'd not felt jitters like this since his first time with old what's her name.
+He'd not felt jitters like this since his first time with a real girl.
 It didn't matter; he'd successfully outbid every other collector in the world.
-The prize of a lifetime was upstairs, waiting to be plucked.
+The prize of a lifetime was upstairs.
 As if Stephanie's disappearance wasn't bad enough, Jason had caught the flu.
 Mom loaded him up with acetaminophen and the latest antivirals.
 She'd sent him to bed and set Alfred to spying on him.
 It was enough to make a boy cry.

 The worst part was he knew Mr. Timms was responsible.
 How many times had Stephanie warned him about her father?
 How he would break them up if he found out about her and Jason.
 Jason rolled over and punched his pillow.
 He'd even felt Stephanie flinch when Mom announced Mr. Timms stopped over.
-Yet, at the time, he hadn't thought to say anything.
+Yet, he hadn't thought to say anything.
 Ouch, every joint ached, and this fever made it difficult to think straight.
 Mom popped into the room without knocking.
 "How are you feeling?"
 "Terrible," he replied, rolling onto his back.
-Then he winced when Mom swiped the icecold thermometer across his forehead.
+Then he winced when Mom swiped the ice-cold thermometer across his forehead.
 His mother glanced at the display.
 "Your fever is dropping.
 Keep drinking."
 "Yes, Mom."
 "Is there anything I can get you?"
 His eyes must have given him away 'cause mom held up a hand.
 "I'll let you know if I hear anything."
 "Call her mother again," Jason demanded.